hannahclauson/health-agreements/attack-plan.md

   - cost est for this amt of data / traffic
 - Data Entry Phase III
   - make sure all document links are specified
+  - should have about a hundred companies
+  - let run for a week or so to see how data performs
+  - include test company (maybe this site itself) to validate change detection
+- Launch Site
+  - remove basic auth wall
+  - publish / make OSS?
+- Data Entry Phase IV
   - big data push - hundreds of sites as goal
   - ideally 1k companies
 - Request Addition / Modification